 Table 1 of Saskatchewan Election Results demonstrates how pollsters can fairly accurately predict the popular vote for election results.
 Both the CBC and Cutler poll provided very close predictions of the per cent of the total vote obtained by the NDP, Saskatchewan Party, and other groups.
 Cutler came very close to predicting the Liberal vote but the CBC poll overestimated this by almost 4 percentage points (18 per cent predicted and 14 per cent in actuality).
-Apart from this, the prediction error was no more than 2.6 percentage points in all cases - the CBC underestimated the NDP vote by |42 - 44.6| = 2.6 percentage points.
-Much of the prediction error associated with these polls was likely due to sampling error - the potential error introduced because only a sample of electors, rather than the whole population, was selected.
+Apart from this, the prediction error was no more than 2.6 percentage points in all cases - the CBC underestimated the NDP vote by |42-44.6|=2.6 percentage points.
+Much of the prediction error associated with these polls was likely due to sampling error - the potential error introduced because only a sample of electors, rather than the whole population, was selected and surveyed.
 It is these sampling errors that form the main part of the discussion of Chapter 8.

-In addition to the possible error due to sampling, pollsters face the problem that respondents may be undecided or unwilling to say which party they will favour.
+In addition to the potential error due to sampling, pollsters face the problem that respondents may be undecided or unwilling to say which party they will favour.
 Or, on election day, they may vote differently than what they told the pollster a few days earlier.
 These nonsampling errors make it difficult for a pollster to predict the exact election result.
 In polls of this type, there is also potential error in predicting the exact results because of those who are undecided - in this case fifteen or sixteen per cent of those polled were undecided just a few days prior to the election.
 Since a pollster can say little about how these people will vote, the existence of a large undecided group can play havoc with predicting.
 If all the fifteen per cent undecided had decided to vote Saskatchewan Party, that party would have won with a landslide.
 If all of these fifteen per cent had decided to vote NDP, the NDP might have shut out all the other parties.
-In fact, it appears that either the undecided did not vote or split their votes in a manner similar to those who told pollsters how they would vote.
+In fact, it appears that either the undecided did not vote or split their votes in a manner similar to those who had decided how to vote when they talked to the pollsters.

 A final issue is prediction of the number of seats won by each party.
-This is a much more difficult matter, since the provincial election is, in essence, a series of fifty-eight simultaneous elections.
+It is much more difficult to predict the distribution of seats than it is to predict the distribution of overall votes by party.
+This is because the provincial election is conducted in many constituencies so that, in essence, a provincial election is really a set of fifty-eight simultaneous elections - one in each constituency.
 That is, the electors of each constituency vote and a winner is decided in each of the fifty-eight constituencies.
 While predicting the popular vote can help predict the number of seats won, in order to provide an accurate prediction of the number of seats each party will win, a pollster would have to obtain a large random sample in each constituency.
 This would be much too expensive for most polling agencies so this is usually not done.